cs544-wisc/f23/p7/README.md

 # Round 1: Run consumers for 30 iterations
   # Create thread to run consumer 1 for 30 iterations
   # Create thread to run consumer 2 for 30 iterations
-  # Run both consumer threads (parallelly)
+  # Run both consumer processes (parallelly)
-  # Wait for both consumer threads to complete (simulates consumers dying)
+  # Wait for both consumer processes to complete (simulates consumers dying)

 # Round 2: Run consumers for infinite iterations
   # Same as round 1, except no limit on iterations
-  # Do not join these threads, let them run infinitely in the background
+  # Do not join these processes, let them run infinitely in the background
 ```

 ### Required: Exactly-Once Kafka Messages